 Zircon is believed to grant its wearer:

 Turquoise has been celebrated throughout history as a symbol of power, nobility and immortality.
-Rulers and warriors have utilized turquoise since ancient Egypt because of the powers they believed the stone to possess.
+Rulers and warriors have utilized turquoise since ancient times, in Egypt they believed the stone to possess great powers.
 Turquoise has been crafted into weapons, ceremonial items and jewelry to access its power.

 Traits turquoise are believed to possess are:

 How to Sell Tanzanite, Zircon and Turquoise Designer Jewelry

 Now that we have taken a look at all 3 December birthstones, you may have birthstone jewelry you are looking to sell.
 At WP Diamonds, we specialize in buying designer gemstone jewelry.
 Our process is so fast that it can take as little as 24 hours from beginning to end.
 You can feel confident with our 100% trust guarantee, A+ rating from the BBB, and reviews from hundreds of satisfied customers.